-My students and I are currently pursuing several projects.
+My students and I are currently pursuing several other projects as well.
 The first examines the neuroendocrinology and functional genomics of sex- and role-change in a coral reef fish (the bluehead wrasse, Thalassoma bifasciatum).
 Bluehead wrasses exhibit socially controlled functional sex change and discrete alternate male phenotypes.
 We have been studying the neuroendocrinology of sex and role change in bluehead wrasses for some time and our work has demonstrated a critical and controlling role for the neuropeptide arginine vasotocin, key roles for estrogen synthesis mediated by the enzyme aromatase, and that the behavioral components of sex change can occur when females become behaviorally dominant even if they lack gonads (i.e., have been experimentally gonadectomized).
-More recently, we have begun collaborating with Dr. Neil Gemmell of the the University of Otago to use RNAseq methods and characterize gene expression changes in the brain and gonads as wrasses change sex.
+More recently, we have collaborated with Dr. Neil Gemmell of the the University of Otago to use RNAseq methods and characterize gene expression changes in the brain and gonads as wrasses change sex.
 Our behavioral and sex change work is primarily carried out on the reef at field sites in Florida and Belize.
-This field-based approach and the amenability of the bluehead wrasse system to it allows our experimental social manipulations and their consequences to be studied in full complexity of nature.
+This field-based approach and the amenability of the bluehead wrasse system to it allows our experimental social manipulations and their consequences to be studied in full complexity of nature..